jpacheco008/caffeine_explorer/README.md

 ## Post-MVP

 - Another screen to see other user's favorite list
-- Add comments to coffees
+- Add and edit coffees
 - Add questionarie for coffee suggestions
 - Make it more like a sudo coffee subscription service